xcxyh/mobile-mcp-client/README.md

 1. Clone the repository.
 2. Open the project in Android Studio.
 3. Build and run the project on an Android device or emulator.
+4.  get the Google Gemma API key from your Google Cloud Console and add it to `apiKey` in the `local.properties` file.
-4.  run this command in your computer: npx --yes -p @dylibso/mcpx@latest gen-session
+5.  run this command in your computer: npx --yes -p @dylibso/mcpx@latest gen-session
-5.  get the `Session` to mcpRunKey in local.properties file.
+6.  get the `Session` to `mcpRunKey` in local.properties file.

 ## License